daisy-icardi/daisy-icardi.github.io/SQL_Project_Healthcare/README.md

 ### Key Insights
 #### Patients Registered Data Insights
 Analysis of the patient data reveals that the average age of registered patients is 39.2 years, with middle-aged adults (aged 40–65) comprising the largest demographic.
-Hospital encounters are most frequent among middle-aged and older adults (over 65), while pre-young adults (<18 years) and adults (aged 18–39) account for a significant proportion of reported conditions.
+Hospital encounters are most frequent among middle-aged and older adults (over 65), while pre-young adults (<18 years) and adults (aged 27–39) account for a significant proportion of reported conditions.
 Immunizations are most commonly sought by middle-aged adults and pre-young adults.

-Additionally, the dataset indicates that 100% of the registered patients are female.
+The dataset further indicates that 100% of registered patients are female, 82.2% identify as White, and 89.32% are non-Hispanic.
+Of the 11,363 patients registered, 12% are deceased.

-Key insights were derived from investigations into which types of encounter classes were most common and how hospital stays and ambulatory care visits varied over time.
-Additionally, we examined what the most frequent medical conditions were, particularly which ones were associated with the longest and shortest hospital stays.
-How did psychological stress-related conditions and pregnancy-related conditions vary across different age groups?
-We also explored the timing of seasonal flu vaccinations, particularly whether there were any delays in immunization trends related to the flu season, especially in regions like Massachusetts.
-These questions provided insights into healthcare behaviors and trends across various demographic and clinical factors.
+Regardless of registration status, most patients—based on the combined totals across datasets—are from Boston and Middlesex County in Massachusetts.

 #### Conditions Data Insights
 The year 2020 recorded the highest number of reported conditions (10,448), driven by the pandemic, while 1914 and 1915 had the lowest (2).
 Chronic sinusitis was associated with the longest hospital stays (up to 26,841 days), while conditions like bacteremia showed no recorded hospital stay, indicating outpatient management.